Gerald Goldberg: Early life

 Goldberg was born in Cork, the 11th of 12 children to Lithuanian Jewish emigrants Louis and Rachel (née Sandler) Goldberg.
 His birth name was Yael or Yoel; the anglicised 'Gerald' was chosen for him by his sisters in infancy.

 Goldberg's father was a peddler and shopkeeper, and his parents were both born in the small village of Akmenė (Yiddish: Akmian or אוקמיאַן) and part of a wave of immigrants who fled antisemitism in the Russian Empire at the end of the 19th century.
-In 1882, 14-year-old Louis set out from Riga for the United States, but was unaware how far the journey was and went ashore when the boat arrived in Cobh.
+In 1882, 14-year-old Louis set out from Riga, Latvia for the United States, but was unaware how far the journey was and went ashore when the boat arrived in Cobh.
 At the docks he encountered Isaac Marcus, who regularly met boats to see if any other Jews arrived needing help.
 In Cork, Louis was invited to stay with the Sandler family, coincidentally also from Akmian, where he met Rachel.
 They were married nine years later.

 The Jewish population in southern Ireland was growing steadily.
 In 1862, there was one Jew in Limerick, 35 in 1888 and 130 in 1890.
 By 1900, there were 25 families from Lithuania who had settled in Limerick.
 Louis Goldberg was very well-educated, speaking multiple languages, but worked as a street peddler in Ireland, walking on foot all over the island, before eventually opening a drapery store.
 He was able to bring his mother and two brothers over.
-However, he was beaten during the 1904 Limerick pogrom and his store boycotted, leading him to move his growing family to Cork.
+However, he was beaten during the 1904 Limerick boycott and his store boycotted, leading him to move his growing family to Cork.

 Gerald Goldberg grew up in a Yiddish-speaking Orthodox home.
 The family were active Irish Republicans, dangerous due to raids by the Black and Tans.
 His father hung the wedding photo of Prince Edward and Princess Alexandra (later King Edward VII and Queen Alexandra) on the wall, which satisfied a British officer they were loyal to the crown.
 It was a similar trick they had used in Russia, when hanging photos of the Tsar to avoid harassment by Cossacks.
 During the First World War, his father worked as a jam-jar supplier.